 .vscode/launch.json).
 The output can be viewed in the debug console.

 The highlighting test cases are stored as markdown files under

 test_static/colorize-results, which are automatically generated/updated from the fixtures.

 Note though that the fixture results can change between VS Code versions, so you should use the version specified in

 $ npm run lint

 $ npm run lint:fix

 Publishing to VS Marketplace

-The publishing of the package should be done via the Github Actions CI.
-To trigger a release, bump the version in
+The publishing of the package should be done via the Github Actions CI:

 Testing originally adapted from vscode-markdown-tm-grammar.